beginning of content

 Before you decide if you agree to a vaginal examination, your doctor or midwife must give you the opportunity to:

-Throughout your vaginal examination, your doctor or midwife will do their best to make sure you are comfortable and make every effort to protect your privacy and dignity.
+Throughout your vaginal examination, your doctor or midwife will do their best to make sure you feel safe and comfortable.
+They will make every effort to protect your privacy and dignity, and to communicate with you in a respectful way.

-If your doctor or midwife has students with them, you can choose if you want them to be present or not during your vaginal examination.
-You have the right to decide.
+If your doctor or midwife has students with them, you can choose if you want them to be there during your vaginal examination or not.
+You have the right to decide who is in the room during any examination.

 Questions to ask before agreeing to a vaginal examination

-The answers to these questions may help you make an informed decision.
+The answers to these questions may help you make an informed decision that feels right for you.

 What happens during a vaginal examination?

-If you are having a vaginal examination to have a cervical screening or to check if your waters have broken early, your doctor or midwife may use a speculum.
-A speculum is a piece of medical equipment that holds your vaginal walls open to view your cervix.
+If you are having a vaginal examination for cervical screening or to check if your waters have broken early, your doctor or midwife may use a speculum.
+A speculum is a piece of medical equipment that holds your vaginal walls open so the cervix can be seen more clearly.

 Read more about a vaginal examination during a cervical screening test.